French toast

 French toast is a dish of sliced bread soaked in beaten eggs and often milk or cream, then pan-fried.
 Alternative names and variants include eggy bread, Bombay toast, gypsy toast, and poor knights (of Windsor).

 When French toast is served as a sweet dish, sugar, vanilla, and cinnamon are also commonly added before pan-frying, and then it may be topped with sugar (often powdered sugar), butter, fruit, or syrup.
-When it is a savory dish, it is generally fried with a pinch of salt or pepper, and it can then be served with a sauce such as ketchup or mayonnaise.
+When it is a savoury dish, it is generally fried with a pinch of salt or pepper, and it can then be served with a sauce such as ketchup or mayonnaise.

-Terminology
+Names

 This dish occurs in various forms and under different names in many places, but this article calls it "French toast" for convenience.